ansible/ansible/docs/docsite/rst/windows_winrm.rst

 CredSSP protocol.

-Because the username and password are sent to the server to be used for double hop authentication, ensure the hosts that the Windows one communicates with are not compromised and are trusted.
+Because the username and password are sent to the server to be used for double hop authentication, ensure that the hosts that the Windows host communicates with are not compromised and are trusted.

 CredSSP can be used for both local and domain accounts and also supports